renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! tip
-    If you're storing the repository cache on Amazon S3 then you may set a folder hierarchy as part of `repositoryCacheType`.
+    If you are storing the repository cache on Amazon S3 then you may set a folder hierarchy as part of `repositoryCacheType`.
     For example, `repositoryCacheType: 's3://bucket-name/dir1/.../dirN/'`.

 <!-- prettier-ignore -->